What are steroid injections?

 - Allows you to return to normal activity.

 - Steroid injections have fewer side effects than oral steroids.

 - Injections work faster and more directly than creams or NSAIDS such as ibuprofen.

 How can our team help if you need an injection?

-If you are medically suitable, our extended scope Podiatry practitioners will be able to complete the injection procedure after discussing the intended benefits, risks and outcomes.
+If you are assessed as medically suitable, our extended scope Podiatry practitioners will be able to complete the injection procedure after discussing the intended benefits, risks and outcomes.
 Further information can be found on the PDF pamphlet within this webpage.